jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (a) the function or power that may be performed or exercised by the authorised person; and (b) the term of the authorisation, which shall be such period, not exceeding 3 years, as the Chief Executive thinks fit.
 (3) The Chief Executive may from time to time renew any authorisation given under this section for such further period, not exceeding 3 years, as the Chief Executive thinks fit.
-(4) A person who is authorised under this section shall be deemed to be a Customs officer for the purposes of this Act for the duration of the term of that person's authorisation.
+(4) A person who is authorised under this section must for the purposes of the provisions of this Act (other than section 2, this subsection, and sections 7, 38P, and 175) be treated as a Customs officer when performing or exercising a function or power in accordance with that person's authorisation.
 (5) The Chief Executive may revoke an authorisation given under this section for incapacity, neglect of duty, or misconduct, or where the authorised person gives written notice to the Chief Executive that he or she wishes the authorisation to be revoked, or in any other circumstance where, in the opinion of the Chief Executive, the authorisation is no longer necessary.
 (6) Where a person ceases to be an authorised person under this section, that person shall surrender to the Chief Executive all articles and documents received by him or her in relation to the authorisation.

 ### 7 Identity cards
-(1) The Chief Executive shall give an identity card or other means of identification to each Customs officer and any authorised person other than a member of the Police or the Armed Forces.
+(1) The Chief Executive shall give an identity card or other means of identification to each Customs officer and any authorised person other than a constable or the Armed Forces.
 (2) Whenever a Customs officer or authorised person exercises any power under this Act he or she shall, on request, produce the identity card or other means of identification for inspection.
 (3) A person who ceases to be a Customs officer or authorised person shall, as soon as possible, return the identity card or other means of identification to the Chief Executive.